adl/seminator-docker/README.md

 In the left panel, right-click on the `README.md` file and select *open with > Markdown preview*.
 After reading those instructions, open the notebooks you would like to read or replay.

-Should you want to dig into what is going on during the evaluation, the `src/` directory contains a copy of the source code for `ltlcross_wrapper`, which is used to simplify (and speed-up) the evaluation.
+Should you want to dig into what is going on during the evaluation, the `src/` directory contains a copy of the source code for `ltlcross_wrapper`, which is used to simplify (and speed up) the evaluation.